Narcissism and sociopathy are separate psychological and behavioral characteristics, but sometimes they occur together.

 - preoccupation with envy

 Not all people with NPD act the same way.
-There are several types of this condition, the primary two being:
+There are several types of narcissism, the primary two being:

 - overt (obvious)